-In 2022 the Company moved to a larger premises at Blocks A & B, Portway Building, Granta Park, Great Abington, Cambridge, CB21 6GS.
-In considering entering into the lease in December 2021, the Board considered the interests of its stakeholders, and in particular, its investors and employees.
-At all stages of the move process and fitting out of the new premises, employees were consulted and were fully involved in the process.
+In 2023, our U.S. operations moved to a larger premises in Cambridge, Massachusetts.
+In considering entering into the lease in January 2023, the Board considered the interests of its stakeholders, and in particular, its investors and employees.
+At various stages of the move process and fitting out of the new premises, employees were consulted and were fully involved in the process.